<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 How can you use this information?

-However, what the above example shows us is that if were to translate our ability to apply force over time from these three examples to a sporting scenario, there is a very good chance that while one of them could lead to the success in an element of sports performance (hint: it's the 1,435 N over 200 ms one), the other would probably see us getting knocked on our backside (574 N over 500 ms).
+However, what the above example shows us is that if we were to translate our ability to apply force over time from these three examples to a sporting scenario, there is a very good chance that while one of them could lead to success in an element of sports performance (hint: it's the 1,435 N over 200 ms one), the other would probably see us getting knocked on our backside (574 N over 500 ms).

 In layperson’s terms, the majority of sport performances will stand a greater chance of success if our athletes are able to safely apply large forces over short time periods.
-Of course, there is a time and place for applying smaller forces over longer time periods but team/pitch based sports aren’t normally it.
+Of course, there is a time and place for applying smaller forces over longer time periods but team/pitch-based sports aren’t normally it.

 After all, if you need to accelerate your mass sufficiently to avoid being nailed by the opposition player who’s looming over you, would you want to have the low force-long time capacity or the high force-short time capacity in your locker?